tylersb/ezchat/README.md

 - Expanded profile details customization
 - Direct chats between users or groups of users
 - Inline video player for links

+## Unsolved problems
+I didn't have time to implement avatars, profile details or an inline video player however I'm still planning on adding them soon and don't anticipate any particular roadblocks for those.

+The feature I'm currently working on is a way to display when a user has unread messages in any of the channels they're not currently in.
+I wasn't able to find a great way to track that in firestore based on any of the discussions I read from others but I'm planning on using a new lastSeen collection with a document per user that will hold an array of key value pairs where the key is the group/channel ID and the value is the timestamp for the most recently seen message in that channel.